jenniferanne1991/test_repository/README.md

 # Ruby on Rails Timesheet Application

 This is a timesheet application built by Jennifer Ralph.
+For specifications such as validations and timesheet calculations, please see "Timesheet_app_specifications.pdf"

+## Assumptions

+It is assumed that each timesheet entry occurs in a single day, i.e. the user does not have a shift that runs over midnight.

 ## Getting started